 These modern minimalist Christmas tree ideas will fill your holiday with maximum delight!
-Prepared to be inspired, because simplicity can be stunning.
+Prepared to be inspired, because these Christmas trees prove simplicity is stunning.

 Here are nineteen awesome Christmas tree ideas that will speak to your modern minimalist spirit!